Christmas ideas: We asked. You responded

 - Sing carols.
 If you will have two worship services on Christmas day, spend the Sunday school hour caroling at a nearby housing project or retirement home or to nearby homebound members.

 - Collect food.
 Food collections abound during Advent, but by mid-January/early February, many food pantries have bare shelves.
 Ask people to bring a gift of food to launch your collection that will continue through Epiphany.

 Build a community.
 Whatever other plans you are making, be sure you are intentional in welcoming newcomers or those who may not have been at church for some time.
 There are many reasons people come to church on Christmas Eve/Day and Easter.
 Sadly, some won't be welcomed.
 In members’ understandable excitement as they greet family and friends who may have come from a distance, they may overlook newcomers.
 Review these tips for welcoming guests to be certain that does not happen.
 Here are a few more ways to build community among members and guests alike.

 - Laugh together.
 One congregation that usually worships twice on Sunday will worship once on Christmas Day – and invite children to come in their pajamas (adults, too, if they wish!).
 For more ideas on how to add humor to your service read, "Help worshippers keep New Year’s resolutions – laughing burns calories!"

 - Invite inactives to come back.
-One congregation is inviting members who have been inactive to commit to being a part of worship and a five-week study of The Journey.
-The study will begin on the First Sunday of Advent and end on Christmas Day.
+One congregation is inviting members who have been inactive to commit to being a part of worship and an Advent study.

 - Consider streaming.
 For those people who cannot be physically present for a service on Christmas Day (or Christmas Eve), consider streaming your service so they can view it wherever they are.
 They will treasure that gift!
 Here is an article to get you started.